MaverickMandir/.github/profile/README.md

 ## Overview

 > No classes, No rigid courses & No stupid rules. <br>
-> Only learning, programs & protocols.
+> Only learning, programs & protocols. <br>

+> “Talent hits a target no one else can hit; Genius hits a target no one else can see.”<br>
+> – Arthur Schopenhauer.
 ### **The Programs**

 | Program | Dimensions | Subjects/Themes | Objective | About |